A Guide to Threat Assessment Approaches for Law Enforcement

 Active threat assessment involves a focused observation of behaviors & actions.
 It is a threat assessment methodology by which an officer systematically observes their environment, identifies potentially suspicious individuals (also known as a person of interest), and assesses the extent that person is a threat.

 A person of interest (POI) as an individual whom by their suspicious activity, lack of an explainable objective or display of threatening behavior becomes a target for further investigation through observation or physical interdiction.

 Further observation of the POI involves an assessment of threat indicators.
 Threat indicators are verbal or visual behaviors that imply an individual is being threatening, trying to hide in plain sight, or carrying contraband or weapons.
 These assessments, in combination, allow the identification of active threats.
-To learn more about active threat assessment and active threat assessment training read our post about active threat assessment or speak to one of our threat assessment specialists.
-We’re happy to help!
+To learn more about active threat assessment and active threat assessment training read our post about active threat assessment or join our mailing list.

 Depending on your needs, any of these approaches to threat assessment for law enforcement may be relevant to you or your officers.
 As next step, we recommend that you utilize the resources we have included here and continue your quest for to learn more about threat assessment.
 All these different approaches are important to protecting our community and keeping people safe.